-Learn the skills you need to qualify as a hearing aid audiologist while continuing to work.
+Learn the skills you need to qualify as a hearing aid audiologist while continuing to work, with this part-time Hearing Aid Audiology degree course at ARU.
 Understand how to run a safe and successful practice and make a difference to people’s lives.
 On graduation you can apply to the Health & Care Professions Council for registration as a hearing aid dispenser.

 We understand that as a working professional, you cannot always follow a traditional academic year.
-That is why you will do most of your studying by distance learning, and take part in seminars, lectures and practical laboratory workshops during four residential placements at Anglia Ruskin in Cambridge.
+That is why you will do most of your studying by distance learning, and take part in seminars, lectures and practical laboratory workshops during four residential placements at ARU in Cambridge.

 And because you are learning while you work, you will be able to apply everything you learn to your own job, meaning you will get the most out of your new skills immediately – and continue to use them throughout your career.